Edison611/2055A/README.md

 ## Distance Sensor:
 - Detects if a triball is placed in the match load position, so that it can shoot automatically for matchloads after a triball is placed.
 This makes it easier for the driver as they don't have to keep clicking a button over and over, and it would be faster for the person placing the triball on the bot as there is less human error involved.

+## Solo Autonomous Win Point:
+- Our robot is designed to be able to get the autonomous win point by itself by shooting the alliance triball across the field into the net, picking up the triball in the corner, and also touching the pole